nsubordin81/blog.synapseflux.com/docs/_posts/2023-03-29-functional-modularity-1.md

       Imperative object-oriented code is what I learned in school and used for years, and my personal mileage with it is that you can be productive quickly but a functional approach can help prevent issues with shared mutable state and other pitfalls that are easy to fall into when you scale your programs.

-[^3]: The operator's name 'cons' in Scala is in homage to the cons cell data structure used as the basis for collections in many Lisp family languages.
+[^3]: The operator's name `cons` in Scala is in homage to the cons cell data structure used as the basis for collections in many Lisp family languages.
 More information can be found [here][conslink]

-[^4]: Even though this article and the John Hughes memo will refer to 'cons' as though it were implemented entirely with functions, it usually isn't in practice.
+[^4]: Even though this article and the John Hughes memo will refer to `cons` as though it were implemented entirely with functions, it usually isn't in practice.
 Scala uses a case class and factory method to build a list and hold it in memory, and it isn't alone.
 Lisp and other functional languages have opted for data structures because a truly stateless functional approach isn't as performant.
-For more on proving the 'cons' interface can be implemented solely with functions, see the reference to Church Encoding [here](https://en.wikipedia.org/wiki/Cons)
+For more on proving the `cons` interface can be implemented solely with functions, see the reference to Church Encoding [here](https://en.wikipedia.org/wiki/Cons)

 [^5]: [here is the foldRight source listing from List.scala](https://github.com/Scala/Scala/blob/v2.13.3/src/library/Scala/collection/immutable/List.Scala#L79) Even though this listing is from 2.13, this is also the immutable list class that Scala 3 uses, because Scala 3 uses the Scala 2.13 standard library.
 If you read the listing, you may be surprised to find that foldRight is implemented in an imperative fashion in the ImmutableList class, using a while loop control structure.
 Because the while loop would be applying the function from left to right, the list must be reversed for foldRight to ensure elements are processed in right to left order.
 While I don't know the reason for sure, I'd wager the decision to use this imperative approach is that foldRight in its easiest to read recursive form is not tail-recursive and can lead to stack overflow errors.
 If you'd like to learn more about this, [here is an article that covers it in depth](https://oldfashionedsoftware.com/2009/07/10/scala-code-review-foldleft-and-foldright/)